resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 **Demo**

-Ask for two volunteers.
-Give the second one the two envelopes, one inside the other.
+Ask for a volunteer.
+Give them two envelopes, one inside the other.

-The first volunteer is going to shout at the second "Oi - I want to talk to you!"
+Then shout at the volunteer "Oi - I want to talk to you!"

-The second volunteer then passes the two envelopes to the first volunteer.
+The volunteer then passes the two envelopes to the you.

-Make the point that they have used the public key to encrypt the message, and only someone with the private key can unwrap it.
-Hence only the first volunteer can!
+Make the point that they have used your public key to encrypt their response, and only someone with the private key can unwrap it.
+Hence only you can!

+Which you do.

+To reveal the inner envelope: a shared secret wrapper, that is to be used for this conversation only.

-Which he/she does.
-And then puts a message into the second envelope: which is then passed back to the second volunteer.
+And then put a piece of paper with a message into the inner envelope: which you then passed back to the second volunteer.

 They read the message and put a new one in and pass it back.

-Make it clear that they are the only two people who can read what's in that inner envelop.
+Make it clear that the two of you are the only two people who can read what's in that inner envelope.

 Edward Snowden tells us that this is still true!

 And they can go on using that inner envelope for the rest of the conversation.
+And that this is done like this because it's computationally expensive to use public and private keys.

 This is essentially what ssh is doing with the public and private key pairs.